Kate McShane

 Kate McShane is an American legal drama television series that aired from September 10 until November 12, 1975.
 Kate McShane was the first series to feature a female lawyer in the lead role.
 A two-hour pilot film aired April 11, 1975.

 Premise

-Kate McShane is an Irish American lawyer who gets help from her dad, an ex-cop, and her brother, a priest and a law professor.
+Kate McShane is an Irish American lawyer working in Los Angeles who is fiercely dedicated to her clients, pushing the letter of the law to attain satisfaction for them and herself.
+She also gets help from her dad, an ex-cop, and her brother, a priest and a law professor.